 Attendance

-Attendance is of the highest importance; it allows Venturers' Academy to support a student’s academic progress, achieve their potential and is key to promoting and safeguarding their wellbeing.
+Attendance is of the utmost importance at E-ACT Venturers' Academy, as it supports students’ academic progress, helps them achieve their potential, and is crucial for promoting and safeguarding their well-being.

-In order to best support and safeguard our students Venturers' Academy requests that parents, staff, governors and students to work with the Academy to achieve the highest possible attendance rates.
+The academy’s effectiveness is measured by various indicators, including attendance.
+To best support and safeguard our students, E-ACT Venturers' Academy asks that parents, staff, governors, and students collaborate with the academy to achieve the highest possible attendance rates.

-Venturers' Academy maintains established systems and practices that will:
+E-ACT Venturers' Academy has established systems and practices that aim to:

-• Create an ethos in which good attendance is the norm.
+• Foster a culture where good attendance is the norm.

-• Monitor the quality of the school experience with a view to maintaining a safe, secure, happy and interesting environment for students in order to positively encourage good attendance.
+• Monitor the quality of the school experience to ensure a safe, secure, happy, and engaging environment that encourages good attendance.

-• Raise student awareness of the importance of punctuality and uninterrupted attendance, and encourage in students a sense of responsibility.
+• Raise student awareness about the importance of punctuality and uninterrupted attendance, instilling a sense of responsibility.

-• Inform families through the Newsletter and Website of the importance of good levels of attendance and punctuality and of their role in achieving this.
+• Inform families regularly, through newsletters and the website, about the importance of good attendance and punctuality and their role in ensuring this.

 General Principles

-• Regular, punctual attendance at the Academy is the key to every child achieving his or her potential.
+• Regular, punctual attendance is key to every student’s success.

-• Promoting and improving attendance is the responsibility of all staff working in a coordinated way.
+• Promoting and improving attendance is a shared responsibility of all staff, working in a coordinated manner.

-• Venturers’ Academy will work in partnership with parent/carers and liaise closely with other services to produce a systematic and coordinated response to attendance issues.
+• E-ACT Venturers' Academy works in partnership with parents and external services to develop a systematic and coordinated response to attendance issues.

-• Early intervention is vital to avoid the development of negative habits and patterns of unauthorised absence and authorised absence.
+• Early intervention is essential to prevent negative habits of unauthorised and authorised absence.

-• The Academy will not authorise holidays in term time.
+• The academy does not authorise holidays during term time unless under exceptional circumstances.

-• The Academy will only authorise absence on receipt of evidence of a genuine medical or compassionate reason.
+• Absences will only be authorised with evidence of a genuine medical or compassionate reason.

-• Advise Principal and Governors regarding target-setting for improving attendance.
+• Advise the Executive Headteacher on target-setting for improving attendance.

 • Report periodically on attendance to the governing body.

-• Monitor the implementation of the Attendance for Learning Policy and evaluate its impact.
+• Monitor the Attendance Policy and evaluate its impact.

 • What constitutes authorised and unauthorised absence.

-• The importance of informing the school of absence.
+• The importance of notifying the academy about absences.

-• The role of the school in cases of low attendance, truancy and persistent lateness.
+• The academy’s role in addressing low attendance, truancy, and persistent lateness.

-• Their child’s level of attendance and punctuality through their child’s termly reports, annual review report, parent’s meetings and letters.
+• Their child’s attendance and punctuality levels through termly reports, annual reviews, meetings, and letters.

-• If a child is absent due to ill-health or other unplanned absence, parents/carers are required to call Reception as soon as possible on the first day of their absence, indicating the reason for absence and the likely length of absence.
+• Unplanned Absence: If a child is absent due to illness or another unforeseen reason, parents/carers should contact Reception by phone as soon as possible on the first day of absence, providing the reason and likely duration.

-Tutors are required to record students’ attendance twice a day on SIMS for reporting and analysis.
+Tutors are required to record students' attendance twice daily using SIMS, for reporting and analysis.

-The Academy maintains an Attendance Register for all students from their first day of admission and on each occasion record whether every student is:
+E-ACT Venturers' Academy maintains an Attendance Register for all students from the first day of admission, recording whether each student is:

 • Unable to attend due to exceptional circumstances.

-• Identify whether the absence is approved or not; and,
+• Determine whether the absence is authorised; and

 Holidays in Term Time